danatt/drlnd-Navigation/README.md

 2. Place the file in the repository folder, and unzip (or decompress) the file.

+3. Open the `Navigation.ipynb` notebook and follow instructions there.

 ### Dependencies
 For more information on how to run the environment please read the Dependencies section in this [repo](https://github.com/udacity/deep-reinforcement-learning#dependencies).